Grate-Oracle-Lewot/GrateCrystal/README.md

 # Known Bugs & Issues

-- Whimsicott's back sprite is scrambled
+- Whimsicott's back sprite is scrambled (probably applies to Yanmega and the ! and ?
+Unowns as well)

-- Enemy trainer Pokémon don't heal with a held Gold Berry
+- Enemy trainer Pokémon don't heal with a held Gold Berry (probably Berry Juice too)

 # FAQ